explainers-by-googlers/cross-origin-storage/README.md

 <img src="https://raw.githubusercontent.com/tomayac/cross-origin-storage/refs/heads/main/logo-cos.svg" alt="Cross-Origin Storage (COS) logo, consisting of a folder icon with a crossing person." width="100">

 This proposal outlines the design of the **Cross-Origin Storage (COS)** API, which allows web applications to store and retrieve files across different origins with explicit user consent.
 Using concepts introduced in **File System Living Standard** defined by the WHATWG, the COS API facilitates secure cross-origin file storage and retrieval for large files, such as AI models, SQLite databases, offline storage archives, and WebAssembly (Wasm) modules.
-Taking inspiration from **Cache Digests for HTTP/2**, the API uses file hashes for integrity, while human-readable names allow for permission management.
+Taking inspiration from **Cache Digests for HTTP/2**, the API uses file hashes for integrity, while human-readable descriptions allow for permission management.

 ## Authors